robole-dev/sulu-ai-translator-bundle/README.md

 ### Ideas for a RC

-- LICENSE
 -   Find a less verbose way to wrap sulu core input components and toggle blocks.
 -   Enable configuration of translation strictness (e.g. formal, informal, etc.)
 -   Add a dropdown on translation button (see wireframe) to precisely define source and target language